-Located between the Dare Center Shopping Center and Kill Devil Hills Fire Department, Meekins Field has a playground with swings and playset, tennis courts, and a baseball field.
+Located between the Dare Center Shopping Center and Kill Devil Hills Fire Department, Meekins Field has a playground with swings and playset, as well as a new splash pad!

 Turn off Route 158 at Ace Hardware and proceed about 1/4 mile.
 Park is on the left.
 Nags Head Town Park features playground with swings and slides as well as a picnic area with grills and tables.
 Nature trail through Nags Head Woods nearby that leads to a small soundside beach.